 Horse owners are discouraged from hand feeding treats because this will supposedly encourage nipping or biting.
 However, this study found no association between hand feeding and nipping or biting.
 Also, many people are opposed to clicker training because they claim it will encourage all five of the behaviors listed above.
 However, the study found absolutely no evidence for this claim.

 Most owners in the survey reported only hand feeding their horses sometimes and also commonly reported some of the gentler unwanted behaviors (licking hands, searching clothes).
 The authors speculate that feeding treats occasionally could encourage these behaviors if owners are accidentally rewarding these behaviors.
 An irregular pattern of treats makes it harder for the horse to predict when the next one is coming and encourages the horse to be looking or searching for treats.

 Also, the researchers found no association between clicker training and these unwanted behaviors.
+(What is clicker training?)
 As many clicker trainers claim, clicker training could even decrease biting and nipping and aid in teaching horses how to act politely around food.

 Here are several of the reasons the researchers suggest for the lack of association between clicker training and unwanted behavior:

 - Most clicker training programs give specific suggestions for how to avoid or stop these behaviors.